benoitchamot/MovieNerd/README.md

 Using the titles from the movies in the James Gaskin's dataset, queries were made to the OMDB API to retrieve additional information about the movies as well as data already present in the James Gaskin's dataset to cross-check the values.
 Because the call to the API to retrieve all 636 movies take some time, the data are added to a DataFrame and saved as a CSV file (`Datasets/omdb.csv`).
 The code used to perform these actions can be found in `data_management.ipynb`.

-### Data cleaning and transformation

-In the `data_management.ipynb` notebook, we performed several data cleaning and transformation tasks:
-- Removed unnecessary columns from the James Gaskin's dataset.
-- Standardized and cleaned the data in the James Gaskin's dataset, such as removing duplicates, handling missing values, and converting data types.
-- Merged the James Gaskin's dataset with the OMDB dataset using the movie titles to obtain additional movie information.

 ## Data analysis